Are cloud and hosted desktop services trivialising IT?

 Don’t get me wrong I fully appreciate the benefits of hosted and cloud-based services – a large percentage of our business lies in this area.
-It is just frustrating seeing services which can bring measurable business benefits when implemented correctly, crowbarred and deployed without proper analysis.
+It is just frustrating seeing services that can bring measurable business benefits when implemented correctly, crowbarred and deployed without proper analysis.

 I’m in no way saying that all hosted service providers are putting their customers at risk as they are not.
 There is, however, a significant and growing number of providers that are creating serious issues for their own customers and ultimately the industry as a whole, particularly in the hosted desktop area.